maidsafe/safe-app-java/README.md

 ### Documentation

 The usage of this library in an android application is demonstrated in the [safe-getting-started-android project](https://github.com/maidsafe/safe-getting-started-android).
-This [step-by-step tutorial](https://hub.safedev.org/platform/android) will guide you through the process of authorising your application to send and receive data on the SAFE network.
-The API documentation for the safe_app_java library is available at [docs.maidsafe.net/safe_app_java](https://docs.maidsafe.net/safe_app_java).
+This [step-by-step tutorial](https://hub.safedev.org/platform/android) will guide you through the process of authorising your application to send and receive data on the Safe network.
+The API documentation for the sn_java library is available at [docs.maidsafe.net/sn_java](https://docs.maidsafe.net/sn_java).

 ## Build Instructions

 ### Pre-requisites

-safe_app_java requires
+sn_java requires

  -  Gradle 4+
  -  Java 8 or above